jofas/blog/content/003-mongodump-archive-to-json/index.md

 Okay, I got a bunch of `foo.dump` files now in case I screw up and destroy the production data and need to restore it to a proper state.
-Why do I need offline access?
+Why do I need offline access to the data stored in the backups?
 In my case I need offline access, because the service storing the data got retired and does not exist anymore.
 Without an immediate successor system, the data is no longer available online.